nv-legate/legate/docs/legate/source/manual/usage/hdf5_gds.rst

 between the GPU memory and the underlying storage device specifically for HDF5 files in an efficient manner.

-GPUDirect Storage enables a direct path between local or remote storage and GPU memory avoiding an extra copies through a bounce buffer in the CPU's memory and enables a direct memory access (DMA) engine near the NIC or storage to move data on a direct path into or out of GPU memory, all without burdening the CPU or GPU.
+GPUDirect Storage enables a direct path between local or remote storage and GPU memory, avoiding extra copies through a bounce buffer in the CPU's memory, and enables a direct memory access (DMA) engine near the NIC or storage to move data on a direct path into or out of GPU memory, all without burdening the CPU or GPU.